DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   This field will be null for inplace processing.
   This change is targeted for DPDK 21.11.

-* cryptodev: The structure ``rte_crypto_vec`` would be updated to add ``tot_len`` to support total buffer length.
-  This is required for security cases like IPsec and PDCP encryption offload to know how much additional memory space is available in buffer other than data length so that driver/HW can write expanded size data after encryption.
-  This change is targeted for DPDK 21.11.

 * cryptodev: Hide structures ``rte_cryptodev_sym_session`` and
   ``rte_cryptodev_asym_session`` to remove unnecessary indirection between session and the private data of session.
 An opaque pointer can be exposed